DFE-Digital/get-into-teaching-app/app/views/content/funding-and-support/if-youre-disabled.md

 - put you in touch with support staff if you have a mental health condition
 - make sure classrooms are wheelchair accessible

 Sharing that you’re disabled when you [apply for teacher training](https://www.gov.uk/apply-for-teacher-training) can help providers make adjustments.
+You should contact your provider to discuss any adjustments you may need.

 ## Your rights